proplot-dev/proplot/docs/why.rst

 color gradations) and the `~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
 They are generally cumbersome to modify or create from scratch.
 Meanwhile, property cycles used for individual plot elements are implemented with the `~cycler.Cycler` class.
-They are also cumbersome to modify and they cannot be "registered" by name like colormaps.
+They are easier to modify but they cannot be "registered" by name like colormaps.

 The `seaborn`_ package introduces "color palettes" to make working with colormaps